Thursday, July 27, 2023

 Under the newly reorganized legal system, the state official who was immediately responsible for handling matters was the magistrate, George W. Brewer.
 Brewer was a white farmer who had lived in the area since before the war.
 Little information is available about his politics, but he likely was an active Republican as he was appointed by Governor Scott.
 As was common for magistrates, Brewer does not appear to have had any formal legal training, but he was educated and highly literate.

 Magistrates had limited authority over criminal cases, so G. W. Brewer's role was restricted to preliminary matters like ordering witnesses to testify.
-The grand jury hearing and the trial would be held in the Court of General Sessions in the town of Chesterfield.
-The presiding judge was Archibald J. Shaw.
-He had been elected on a conservative ticket and was the sort of man that conservatives wanted to place in office.
-He was a native South Carolinian who had practiced law in the antebellum and served in the Confederate Army during the Civil War.
+The grand jury hearing and the trial would be held in the Court of General Sessions in the town of Chesterfield with Judge Archibald J. Shaw presiding over the proceedings.
+Judge Shaw had been elected on a conservative ticket and was the sort of man that conservatives wanted to place in office.
+He was a native South Carolinian who had practiced law in the antebellum and had served in the Confederate Army during the Civil War.

 The job of prosecuting the case was handled by the county solicitor, James M. Rutland.
 Rutland was also a native South Carolinian who had practiced law before the war, but he was one of the few prominent South Carolinians who had opposed secession and the Confederacy.
 However, he was also a political moderate who supported only limited political rights for freedmen.
 All in all, the county legal system was run by people who could be expected to prosecute the case against Jacob Brewer with vigor.